About the Princeton Environmental Institute

 Our mission is to advance knowledge and to develop the next generation of leadership by providing outstanding academic programs and opportunities for advanced scholarship, research, and civic engagement.

-PEI draws its strength from 90 members of the Princeton faculty, representing more than 25 academic disciplines, whose research and teaching focuses on the scientific, technical, policy, and human dimensions of environmental issues.
+PEI draws its strength from more than 90 members of the Princeton faculty, representing more than 25 academic disciplines, whose research and teaching focuses on the scientific, technical, policy, and human dimensions of environmental issues.
 PEI functions as a central resource for faculty, post docs, students, alumni, and others with interests in environmental topics.

 PEI's research interests are distinguishable from other (environmentally focused) research activities at Princeton as endeavors involving faculty and research affiliates work across disciplinary lines.
 PEI's principal research centers address complex issues surrounding global change; energy and climate; biogeochemical cycles; molecular geochemistry; biodiversity; conservation; environmental science and policy; infectious disease and global health; and sustainable development in impoverished and resource-challenged regions of the world.